melbaa/summarize_consumes/readme.txt

 Create a summary
 .\venv\Scripts\summarize_consumes.exe path\to\your\Logs\WoWCombatLog.txt > summary.txt

-Usually you want to share the summary, there's a util that generates it, uploads it to a pastebin and opens the link in your browser.
+Create summary, upload to a pastebin and open with your browser .\venv\Scripts\summarize_consumes.exe path\to\your\Logs\WoWCombatLog.txt --pastebin --open-browser
-.\venv\Scripts\summarize_consumes_upload.exe path\to\your\Logs\WoWCombatLog.txt > summary.txt

 TODO